 California’s Future: Economy

 By many measures, California’s economy is performing well.
 The statewide unemployment rate is at a long-term low.
 Jobs have been growing for more consecutive years than is typical.
-Construction and major service industries—at both the high- and less-skilled levels—are projected to continue to drive job growth over the next decade.
+Improvements have occurred across almost all major industries in the state and across California’s diverse regions.
 These improvements are reflected in family incomes, which have picked up substantially over the past few years.
 California’s job growth has outpaced national growth for several years, and the state now has the world’s fifth-largest economy.

 This publication is part of a briefing kit that highlights our state’s most pressing long-term policy challenges in 11 key areas: